 How many different symmetrical shapes can you make by shading triangles or squares?

 Can you shunt the trucks so that the Cattle truck and the Sheep truck change places and the Engine is back on the main line?

-unlimited number of each type.
-How many different tetrahedra can
+Imagine you have an unlimited number of four types of triangle.
+How many different tetrahedra can you make?

 Take a rectangle of paper and fold it in half, and half again, to make four smaller rectangles.
 How many different ways can you fold it up?

 What is the greatest number of counters you can place on the grid below without four of them lying at the corners of a square?